alder-tree/BrokenWisdoms/2-Opposing-views.md

 >
 > ``He asked about my hair loss, whether I had pulled the hair out myself.
 He wouldn't believe me the first couple times I answered.
 Not only didn't I pull it out myself, but the medical system, the looney system that did, was now making me answer, repeatedly, for whether I was responsible for the literal-crime they committed.``
 >
-> ``I kept begging him to taper in later sessions, and he thought if I was having all those negative symptoms, that we should increase the dose.
+> ``I kept begging him to taper in later sessions as well, and he thought if I was having all those negative symptoms, that we should increase the dose.
 Psychiatrist 3 wanted to increase the dose, as if not realizing that that would start a perpetual race against the brain's downregulation mechanisms.``

 I argued against the benzos with all 3 psychiatrists.